A Local’s Two Week Spain Itinerary

 More tapas awaits for dinner, and ask anyone about places to eat and the restaurant La Brunilda will probably come up in conversation.
 Despite its popularity, this is a spot that’s deserving of its hype.
 Order the papas bravas, a house specialty.

-Start from Seville and drive for about an hour and a half to Zahara de la Sierra, a picturesque white village perched on a hill overlooking a reservoir.
+Assuming you'll have a car for the day, start from Seville and drive for about an hour and a half to Zahara de la Sierra, a picturesque white village perched on a hill overlooking a reservoir.
 Here, make sure to admire the castle and the cathedral, both of which enjoy exceptional views points over the surrounding Sierra de Grazalema Natural Park.

 From Zahara, continue for another half an hour to Grazalema, a charming village nestled in the mountains, famous for its woolen blankets and cheese.
 Here, the cobbled streets are a joy to explore for a while, turning up sunny squares for a drink and some food.